usegalaxy-eu/website/_posts/2018-03-16-galaxy-user-conference-second-day.md

 - "Galaxy Australia/USA communities" by Simon Gladman (Melbourne, AU) and Anton Nekrutenko (PSU, USA)
 - ["The Galaxy Training Network"](http://bebatut.fr/talks/18/03_16_galaxy_user_conf/#/1) by Bérénice Batut (Freiburg, DE)

-We are discussing with the different speakers but we hope to add links to the slides soon.
+We are discussing with the different speakers and we hope to add links to the slides soon.
 We will keep in touch!

-Thank a lot to all the speakers and participant!
+Thanks a lot to all the speakers and participant!
 See you all in Freiburg in 2019 for GCC!

 <div class="multiple-img">